Battle of Montgomery's Tavern

-The Battle of Montgomery's Tavern was an incident during the Upper Canada Rebellion in December 1837.
+The Battle of Montgomery's Tavern was an engagement which took place on December 7, 1837 during the Upper Canada Rebellion.
 The abortive revolutionary insurrection, inspired by William Lyon Mackenzie, was crushed by British authorities and Canadian volunteer units near John Montgomery's tavern on Yonge Street at Eglinton, north of Toronto.

 The site of Montgomery's Tavern was designated a National Historic Site in 1925 and a historical marker sits at the south-west corner of Yonge Street and Broadway Avenue.

 Background

 In 1835, Sir Francis Bond Head was appointed Lieutenant Governor of Upper Canada.
 The reformers of Upper Canada initially believed that he would support restructuring the governance system of the province.
 However, Bond Head believed the reformers were disloyal to the British Empire, and he supported the Family Compact.
 Bond Head called an election in 1836 and campaigned for Tory candidates.
 Many reform candidates lost their seats, and the new Tory-dominated legislature passed legislation that entrenched their power or supported their business enterprises.

 When the Lower Canada Rebellion broke out in the fall of 1837, Bond Head sent the British troops stationed in Toronto to help suppress it.
 William Lyon Mackenzie was sent by rebel leaders into communities north of Toronto to gauge support for a rebellion.
 He organized militias and upon his return to Toronto informed rebel leaders that the rebellion would begin on December 7, 1837.

 Anthony Anderson and Samuel Lount were commanders of the forces gathered at Montgomery's Tavern.
 While on a scouting mission, Mackenzie, Anderson and other rebels encountered John Powell.
 While attempting to take them prisoner, Powell shot Anderson and escaped to Toronto.
 Lount refused to command the rebels by himself, so the leadership decided that Mackenzie would be the commander.

 On December 5, Allan MacNab arrived in Toronto with sixty men from the Hamilton area.
 MacNab was named commander-in-chief and leader of the battle against the rebels by Bond Head.
 At a council-of-war meeting on December 6, James FitzGibbon was furious at this appointment because he felt he was the best person for the role, and he left the meeting early.
 The meeting decided to attack the rebels the next day, and MacNab informed FitzGibbon that he had resigned as the leader so FitzGibbon could take the role.